• Hungarian Language

 • Impulse to Wander or Roam: Cotonese dogs tend to escape less than other breeds.

-• Adaptability: Cotonese dogs adapt very well to lifestyle changes and basically all living environments.
+• Lifestyle Adaptability: Cotonese dogs adapt very well to lifestyle changes and basically all living environments.

-• Child Friendly: Cotonese dogs are kid-friendly dogs.
+• Child Compatibility: Cotonese dogs are kid-friendly dogs.

 • Cat Friendly: Cotonese dogs are very cat-friendly dogs.